Distance Learning and Telemedicine Program (DLT)

 The Distance Learning and Telemedicine (DLT) Grant Program is designed to provide access to education, training, and healthcare resources for rural Americans.
 The DLT program provides financial assistance to encourage and improve telemedicine and distance learning services in rural areas through the use of telecommunications, computer networks, and related advanced technologies that students, teachers, medical professionals, and rural residents can use.
 Grants may be used to fund telecommunications-enabled information, audio and video equipment, and related advanced technologies which extend educational and medical applications into rural areas.
 Grants are intended to benefit end users in rural areas, who are often not in the same location as the source of the educational or health care service.

-The DLT program is legislatively authorized to provide three kinds of financial assistance:
+The DLT program is legislatively authorized to provide the following kinds of financial assistance:

 The DLT Grant Program is primarily focused on providing equipment that operates via telecommunications to rural end-users of telemedicine and distance learning.
 It is useful to keep in mind that while the equipment is eligible, it does not fund the telecommunications that connects that equipment.
 DLT does not fund communications links between sites (wireless or wire-line) and it does not fund telecommunications or Internet connections.
 Grants (and eligible matching funds) can be expended only for the costs associated with the initial capital assets associated with the project.

-- Acquiring, by lease or purchase, eligible new or non-depreciated equipment.
+• Acquiring and installing, by lease or purchase, eligible equipment.
+If leased, the cost of the lease during the three-year life of the grant is eligible.
 The application must demonstrate both that the predominant purpose (50% or more of use) of every line-item in the grant and match budget meets the DLT Grant definition of distance learning and/or telemedicine.
 Examples of eligible equipment include:

-- Headsets, including VR headsets, when they are essential for delivering medical care or education
+• Headsets, including virtual reality headsets, when they are essential for delivering medical care or education (quantity limited to the number of end-user devices purchased)

-- Protective items that will be for end-user equipment including tablet covers, secure storage, equipment cases for portable equipment, etc.
+• Protective items that will be for end-user equipment including tablet covers, secure storage, equipment cases for portable equipment, etc., are also eligible.

-- Acquiring instructional programming that is a capital asset (including the purchase or lease of instructional programming already on the market).
+• Acquiring or developing instructional programming that is a capital asset, including the purchase or lease of instructional programming already on the market.
 Instructional programming and course material for teaching (including teaching components such as robots, drones, etc.) are eligible.
-Renewals of instructional programming are not eligible nor is classroom equipment (such as laboratory equipment).
-Also, expenses (such as those for tuition, fees for coursework on a per course basis, or fees for cultural events or virtual field trips) are not capital assets and therefore, are not eligible.
+Note: Renewals of instructional programming are not eligible nor is classroom equipment (such as laboratory equipment).
+Also, expenses such as those for tuition, fees for coursework on a per course basis, or fees for cultural events or virtual field trips are not capital assets and therefore, are not eligible.
+Additionally, salaries, benefits, and overhead of medical, educational, or any personnel employed by the applicant shall not be included.
+The funded development and acquisition of instructional programming must be done through an independent third party and may not be performed using the applicant's employees.

 The following purposes are considered ineligible grant purposes:

-- To pay the cost of recurring or operating expenses for the project including but not limited to internet connection fees
+• To pay the cost of recurring or operating expenses for the project including but not limited to broadband connection fees

 Further, grant funds shall not be used to finance a project, in part, when the success of the project is dependent upon the receipt of additional financial assistance under DLT or is dependent upon the receipt of other financial assistance that is not assured.